 This is not because every Democrat is enthusiastic about Biden specifically.
 Far from it.
 Even within the moderate Democratic coalition, early primary voters preferred Buttigieg or Klobuchar.
 Younger progressives, meanwhile, lined up heavily behind Sanders and Warren, who ran on a much more aggressive message.
 But it doesn’t matter: while enthusiasm for Biden may be limited in some corners of the Democratic coalition, the real passion is getting rid of Trump at all costs–an effect that has been reflected across many polls for months now:

-In fact, Democrats’is related to the fact that they’re backing Biden mainly to oppose Mr. Trump.
+In fact, Democrats’ relatively lower enthusiasm is related to the fact that they’re backing Biden mainly to oppose Mr. Trump.
 Those who are mainly casting votes in opposition are less enthusiastic than those who say they’re backing Biden because they like him.

 Democrats are however set on their vote choice: 94% say they’re voting for Biden, and around the same percentage say they would never consider voting for Mr. Trump.